 Sperm cramps in males refer to a feeling of pain, pressure, or cramping in the lower abdomen, testicles, or groin area.
-This discomfort is usually noticed during or after ejaculation, but in some cases, it can happen randomly.
+This discomfort is usually noticed during or after ejaculation or it can also happen randomly.
 The pain may feel like a dull ache, sharp twinge, or even muscle-like cramps.

-Sperm cramps is not a medical term; hence, it is also referred to as “Epididymal Hypertension, testicular cramps, testicle pain, or the colloquial term “blue balls”.
+Sperm cramps is also referred to as “Epididymal Hypertension, Dysorgasmia, testicular cramps, testicle pain, or the colloquial term “blue balls”.

 While sperm cramps are often temporary and harmless, frequent or severe pain should not be ignored, as it could be a sign of an underlying problem that needs medical care.